xiangshen-dk/workshop-building-secure-apis/docs/webui.md

 npm run serve
 ```

-Make sure you don't have compile errors.
+Make sure you don't have any compile errors.

 ### Preview the application

 Select **Preview** > **Preview Running Application**.
 You will get an error.
-To fix that, copy the URL from your preview window, e.g. `xxxxxxx.vfs.cloud9.us-west-2.amazonaws.com`.
+To fix that, copy the URL from your preview window (without https:// or /), e.g. `xxxxxxx.vfs.cloud9.us-west-2.amazonaws.com`.
 Use that to update the URL in the file __vue.config.js__ under the project root directory.

 ![Cloud9 preview](../screenshots/screen9.png)